mcarlotclarke/funWithJS/js30/01 - JavaScript Drum Kit/README.md

 ## What we learn

-- Key events
+- Key events.
-- Playing audio
+- Playing audio.
-- Listening for the transition end event
+- Listening for the transition end event.
 - And if dealing with animations, listening for the animation end event (which works the same way).

 ## Steps